 Are there burn marks on the decoder?
 You'll need to send it in for repair!
 If all else fails, reprogram the decoder address and reset CVs to factory original values.
 See your decoder manual for factory settings and reset instructions.

-Does your throttle say "FuLL" ?
+Does your throttle say "FULL"?

-This means that the Zephyr Xtra system's capacity to handle operating locos is full.
-The DCS51 can run up to 20 addresses at the same time.
+This means that the Zephyr system's capacity to handle operating locos is full.
+The DCS50 can run up to 10 addresses at the same time.
 This includes all decoder/locomotive addresses in use on the system, whether they are being run individually or as part of an MU.
-If you have the "FuLL" message, be sure that all locos that are not running are released from throttles.
-If you run into this problem often, you should consider a command station with more capacity.
+If you have the "FULL" message, be sure that all locos that are not running are released from throttles.
+If you run into this problem often, you should consider a command station with more capacity such as the DB150 or DCS100.
+If you want to clear all of the loco addresses and consist information in the DCS50 and start over, set OpSw 36 to "c".
+See Section 26 for full instructions on dispatching locomotives and clearing the address register.

 27.7 I'm totally lost!

-If your DCS51 display isn't showing you what you expect based on the manual, press the EXIT key to return to normal operating mode.
+If your DCS50 display isn't showing you what you expect based on the manual, press the EXIT key to return to normal operating mode.
 Then try the throttle task again.
 If you think you might have made an inadvertent change to one of the factory settings in either the decoder or the command station, try resetting everything to the factory settings and try the task again.
 See your decoder instructions for resetting the factory settings of the decoder.
-See Section 28 for resetting the DCS51 factory settings.
+See Section 28 for resetting the DCS50 factory settings.

-27.8 DCS51 Shutdown
+27.8 DCS50 Shutdown

-If the DCS51 shuts down briefly and then comes back on again, it is probably being run too close to its pre-set current limit of 3.0 Amps.
+If the DCS50 shuts down briefly and then comes back on again, it is probably being run too close to its pre-set current limit of 2.5 Amps.
 In this case it may clip or mutilate some outgoing packets of information to keep the track current within acceptable limits.
 To solve this problem, reduce the track current load by running fewer locomotives or setting up additional power districts and adding more boosters to provide more power for the layout.
 See Section 25.3.

-28.0 DCS51 Option Switch Setup
+28.0 DCS50 Option Switch Setup

-The DCS51 has several system operation options that you can use to customize your operations.
-The DCS51 is set up at the factory to run right "out of the box."
+The DCS50 has several system operation options that you can use to customize your operations.
+The DCS50 is set up at the factory to run right "out of the box."
 Most customers never have any need to change these options.

-Changing DCS51 Option Switches
+Changing DCS50 Option Switches

-- 1. See the DCS51 Option Switch Table that follows to decide which option switches you want to change. - 2.
+- 1. See the DCS50 Option Switch Table that follows to decide which option switches you want to change. - 2.
 Press the PROG key.
-The display shows the last decoder programming mode used by the DCS51. - 3.
+The display shows the last decoder programming mode used by the DCS50. - 3.
 Press the SWITCH key.
-The display shows the last switch used by the DCS51 and its commanded position. - 4.
+The display shows the last switch used by the DCS50 and its commanded position. - 4.
 Use the numeric keypad to enter the number of the Option Switch you want to change. - 5.
 Press the c/- or t/+ key to set the OpSw to the setting desired. - 6.
 Press EXIT when finished.
-The DCS51 display will show -cS- to indicate that you are running in command station mode or -br- to indicate that you are running as a booster/throttle only.
+The DCS50 display will show -cS- to indicate that you are running in command station mode or -br- to indicate that you are running as a booster/throttle only.

 The following table shows the effects of setting various option switches.
-The factory settings for all DCS51 option switches are noted in the right column.
+The factory settings for all DCS50 option switches are noted in the right column.

-To reset the DCS51 Option Switches to factory settings:
+To reset the DCS50 Option Switches to factory settings: